Digital ID

 WHY SHOULD WE BE CONCERNED?

-Compulsory digital ID would fundamentally change the way we live our daily lives in a way that would be hard to reverse.
-Once a system exists it would be easy for governments to bolt more things on, meaning we could find ourselves facing check points for more and more things we take for granted – like going to the doctors or sending our kids to school.
+If the scope of digital ID creeps and it becomes de facto mandatory to access public services, it would fundamentally change the way we live our daily lives in a way that would be hard to reverse.
+Once a system exists, it would be easy for current or future governments to bolt more things on.

 WHAT ARE WE CALLING FOR?